 The Viniyoga of Yoga for Well Being, Fitness, Lifestyle Support or Recovery

-Within a private setting Group Classes are limited to three students to offer an opportunity to develop your personal practice in terms of exploring Yoga postures, breathing and meditation.
+Within a private setting groups are limited to three participants to offer an opportunity to develop your personal practice in terms of exploring Yoga postures, breathing and meditation.

 - Encouraging fitness and well-being

 - Maintaining health and stability

 The unique size of the group and consistency with the same group participants thoughout a teaching term, enhances the experiential and developmental learning possibilities.